And They Danced!

 Don't miss your chance to not only watch the Walk and Roll Dance Team tear up the dance floor, but also learn a couple hot, hip-hop moves yourself!
 The Team looking forward to meeting you at Abilities Expo!

 Presented by Auti Angel, Abilities Expo "Dancebassador"

-Auti Angel will start by sharing a dance demonstration with attendees, but then it's YOUR turn to play with some moves as she leads you in her all inclusive "FreeStyle Dance Workshop" (featuring music spun by DJ STRETCH BOOGIE).
-Attendees of all ages and mobility levels are welcome to learn fun dance moves they can take away to use wherever their heart's desire.
-Auti Angel teaches everyone that dancing crosses the boundaries of age, gender, and physical ability; which includes individuals using both manual and power wheelchairs.
+Attendees of all ages and mobility levels are welcome to learn fun dance moves they can take away to use wherever their hearts desire.
+Auti teaches everyone that dancing crosses the boundaries of age, gender, and physical ability; and includes individuals using both manual and power wheelchairs.

 You don't want to miss this unique demonstration and a chance to dance your heart out!
-Who know's, you might even get the opportunity to be a Backup Dancer during a suprise performance by Auti Angel with her new Hit Song "PARTY OF THE YEAR!" due to be released on her debut album by Summer of 2015.
-You can also watch Auti Angel who stars in the film that aired on HBO Musical Chairs and the on the Sundance TV's hit docu-series Push Girls.
+Who knows, you might even get the opportunity to be a Backup Dancer during a surprise performance by Auti with her new hit song "PARTY OF THE YEAR!" due to be released on her debut album this summer.

 Learn more at AUTIANGEL.COM.

 Learn wheelchair dancing from the first organization to offer classes in Southern California!